 You know, that is the point.

-I'm sure the left wing media will love that in this country.
+I'm sure the left-wing media will love that in this country.

-And the president is making progress with North Korea and he wants peace with Putin.
+And the president is making progress with North Korea, and he wants peace with Putin.

-He doesn't want to have a war with Vladimir Putin.
+He doesn't want to have a war with Vladimir Putin, as if that's a bad thing.

 You know, you ought to, for your TV show, have somebody go back to the archives and pull up the size of the anti-Reagan demonstrations in 81 and 82 and 83, particularly in Germany, but also in London.

-Every time you get a strong American conservative as president who actually stands up for the United States and actually represents freedom, uh the European left goes crazy.
+Because it's easy to forget, every time you get a strong American conservative as president who actually stands up for the United States and actually represents freedom, the European left goes crazy.

-I mean, if you uh, you know, and I'm and I think you'll probably have smaller crowds than Reagan got because in the in the old days the Soviet Union actually financed the stuff and the KGB used to pay for a lot of the anti-war demonstrations who were in effect pro-Soviet demonstrations.
+I mean, if you, you know, and I think you'll probably have smaller crowds than Reagan got, because in the old days, the Soviet Union actually financed this stuff.

 But they were huge demonstrations in the early 80s.